kawaiicakes/NoBullship/README.md

 - JEI compatibility for multiblocks themselves
 - Support for rendering block entities with NBT data in the workshop schematic previews
-- More aggressive disposal of invalid recipes
-- Permitting block and/or item tags to be used as multiblock ingredients
 - NBT structure support; convert NBT structures to/from multiblock recipes!
 - "Structure block" permitting reasonable performance for huge recipes (think over 20x20x20)
 - Configurable drop prevention, even for hard-coded drops (e.g. Simple Planes planes)